woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

 .. note::

    If you made changes to the tomcat context files located in ``/etc/tomcat8/Catalina/localhost/``, please back them up now or your changes will be lost.
-After completing the upgrade process, restore the relevant portions of the backed up files.
+After completing the upgrade process, restore the backed up files to ``/etc/tomcat9/Catalina/localhost/``.

 #.
 Change to the ``root`` user: